Fiiranek/ToDoApp/README.md

 ## To Do App
-Simple To Do App with React.
+Simple To Do App made with React.
 Features:
 - React Hooks
 - Local Storage